 What is a project management audit?
-Jennifer Bridges, PMP, explains and shows you in a few simple steps how to do one yourself.
+It’s an important part of any project, but often one that is neglected.
+Read on as we explain what a project management audit is and show you in a few simple steps how to do one yourself.

 We’re constantly auditing the health of our project, its financial well-being, the schedule and our timeliness in completing it, as well as the equipment and tools we’re using in the project.

 Why do we do this?
 Well, for many reasons.
 One, it helps to understand where we are compared to where we should be in the project.
 Auditing lets us know if things are okay and are performing as planned.
 It also tells us if we’re safe to go on and if things are improving.